cornjacket/go_blueprints_chat/README.md

 p.54 w.Header.Set looks like a typo.
 It should be w.Header().Set

 p.58 added authentication using google. facebook and github are non-functional paths.

+p.64 add username and when into message forwarded to each client.
+Defined chan of message type to forward from room to client.